 No one can predict the future – that’s a fact.
 And it’s because of this that many aspects of our lives are at the mercy of various factors that are out of our control.
-Our jobs and, therefore, our livelihoods can also take a substantial knock when businesses have to deal with restructuring or even closure as result of an economic crisis.
-This is the point where employers have to consider retrenchments, which can have serious emotional and financial consequences for employees.
+Our jobs and, therefore, our livelihoods can also take a significant knock when businesses have to deal with restructuring or even closure as a result of an economic crisis.
+This is the point where employers have to consider retrenchments, which can have severe emotional and financial consequences for employees.
 Thankfully, there is certainty in the law, which protects the rights of those who are being retrenched.
-So, if you are someone who is facing retrenchment, let LAW FOR ALL shed light on the lawfull process that must be followed if your employer doesn’t want to face legal action.
+So, if you are someone who is facing retrenchment, let LAW FOR ALL shed light on the lawful process that must be followed if your employer doesn’t want to face legal action.
 Let’s dive into the retrenchment process and your legal rights in South Africa.

 What exactly is retrenchment?

 A retrenchment is a form of dismissal from your job.
 It’s important to note that you are not being fired; meaning, this isn’t your fault.
 It usually means a company has reviewed their business needs and operational requirements and has come to the conclusion that for the business to survive, it needs to reduce the number of employees to increase profits or limit further losses.

 Of course, this process isn’t just as simple as informing an employee of their retrenchment and giving them a month’s notice.
 The employer must, amongst others, give fair reasons for the retrenchment and follow the legal procedure to ensure labour laws are not broken and rights infringed upon.